canfielder/blog_hugo_academic/content/post/2020-03-25-docker-flask/index.md

 # Step 5
 To test that the push to DockerHub was successful, I'm going to go to a different cloud service and try to pull the Docker container, and then run it.
 I'll used Google Cloud Platform (GCP)for this test.

 Once at the GCP dashboard, I create a new project.
-Once the project up and running, I can go strainght to the Cloud Shell.
+Once the project up and running, I can go straight to the Cloud Shell.

 Much like AWS Cloud9, GCP already has Docker enabled, so no extra setup.
 Just follow the same **docker login** instructions from before, and enter the needed login information.